Lewis Tan: Career

-Tan appeared in small supporting roles in other major pictures such as Hangover 3 and Olympus Has Fallen.
-He began working on major television shows such as CSI: Miami, CSI: NY, NCIS: Los Angeles, Hawaii 5-0, 24, and Rush Hour.
+Tan had small supporting roles in films such as The Hangover Part III and Olympus Has Fallen.
+He began working on television shows such as CSI: Miami, CSI: NY, NCIS: Los Angeles, Hawaii Five-0, 24, and Rush Hour.

 In 2016, Tan was cast in a guest role in the first season of the Netflix television series Iron Fist.
 He starred in the role of Zhou Cheng.
 In the same year, Tan was cast in the action film Den of Thieves starring Gerard Butler.

-Tan starred as Gaius Chau in the third season of the AMC television series Into the Badlands.

 In 2018, Tan starred as Shatterstar in the superhero film Deadpool 2.
+Tan also starred as Gaius Chau in the third season of the AMC television series Into the Badlands.
 In the same year, it was announced that Tan was cast in the series regular role of Lu Xin Lee on the Netflix crime drama series, Wu Assassins.
-Tan reprised his role in the sequel film Fistful of Vengeance.
-It was released on February 17, 2022.
+Tan reprised his role in the sequel film Fistful of Vengeance; it was released on 17 February 2022.

 In August 2019, Tan was cast in the Mortal Kombat reboot as Cole Young.
 The film was released on 23 April 2021.
 He was previously involved with the Mortal Kombat media franchise when he underwent filming as Kung Jin for the unreleased web series Mortal Kombat X: Generations; Tan was recruited for the role by Garrett Warren, an experienced action director for live action media productions.
+He will reprise the role in the upcoming Mortal Kombat sequel.

 In April 2021, Tan was cast in the leading role of CIA officer Harris Chang on the upcoming television adaptation based on The Quantum Spy thriller novel by David Ignatius.
 In May 2021, Tan was cast alongside Emma Roberts in the romantic comedy About Fate, which was directed by Marius Balčiūnas-Weisberg.

 In January 2022, it was announced that Tan would play Tolya Yul-Bataar in the second season of Netflix's Shadow and Bone.

+In 2024, Tan was revealed to have joined the sixth season of Cobra Kai as a rival sensei.